This site requires JavaScript for navigation. Please enable JavaScript for the best learning experience.

 Routers can only learn and advertise routes dynamically if they are using a routing protocol such as RIP, OSPF, EIGRP, IS-IS or BGP.
 Otherwise, a human has to configure the routes by hand, which is called static routing.

 Routing moves data on a hop-by-hop basis, what is often called 'hot potato' routing.
 If a set of routers ends up passing the data around in a circle, without reaching the destination, it's calleda a 'routing loop'.
-Packets get tossed around the loop until they die of old age: their 'Time To Live' counter in the IP datagram is decremented as it passes through each router and eventually it reaches zero and is discarded.
+Packets get handed off around the loop until they die of old age: their 'Time To Live' expires.
+Time To Live is a counter that is part of the IP datagram header.
+The Time To Live value is decremented as it passes through each router and eventually it reaches zero and is discarded.

 More IP Routing Tutorials